ckeditor/ckeditor5/docs/installation/working-with-typescript.md

 ## Setup

-Running the editor doesn't differ much when using Typescript compared to the JavaScript environment.
+Running CKEditor 5 doesn't differ much when using Typescript compared to the JavaScript environment.
 You may consider using type assertion or type casting to satisfy the TypeScript compiler.

 ### Running the editor
 Here is an example of the classic editor build initialization: